bertholdm/isfdb3-calibre/README.md

 - Since there is no language field in publication records, only in title records, following the publication links in a title list may show up publications in not desired languages.
 However, the publications list in the title page has a button »Not displaying translations«, so some research is already needed.
 - Some time ago, isfdb.org blocked advanced search access for non-logged-in users.
-  ISFDB3 has a fallback to simple search with title only and a filter for record types (INTERIORART, ...).
+  ISFDB3 has a fallback to simple search with title only and a filter for irrelevant record types (INTERIORART, ...) and author(s).
   To avoid large title lists for short or generic titles ("Stars") with the default "contains" search, the search is switched to "exact match", if the first character in the title field is an equal sign ("=").

 Version History:
+Version 1.4.6 10-02-2025
+- Regex for series index search in notes enhanced.
+- Search a pub date in the vol/no information if the pub date field only contains a year.
 Version 1.4.5 09-21-2025
 - Avoid date conversions if no publishing date is given or publishing date field ccontent is text like "date unknown" Version 1.4.4 09-19-2025